Accelerated Master’s program in mechanical engineering (BSE-MS)

 Powered by a mix of independent research and engaging experimental work alongside faculty and doctoral students, an accelerated degree in mechanical engineering is a fast-track approach to achieving educational success by earning a BSE and MS in five years.

-- The GRE is not a requirement for this degree.
+Note: The GRE is waived as a requirement for the accelerated master’s program.

 Students will have the opportunity to complete up to 12 graduate credit hours during their senior year.
 Mechanical engineering students can share up to 9 credit hours and reserve 3 credit hours.
 Shared credits will apply both towards the students undergraduate and graduate degree requirements.
 Reserved credit hours will only apply towards the student’s graduate degree requirements.

 We recommend meeting with your assigned undergraduate advisor to discuss your course options that will satisfy your Accelerated Master’s program requirements.